Building Cultures of Trust in the 21st Century Workplace

 These difficulties are particularly pronounced in the museum sector.
 Like other cultural institutions, museums are increasingly being called upon to address broader social and environmental questions, along with contentious issues related to their own operations.
 As museums have traditionally thought of themselves as neutral ground, these calls pose a challenge to their very identities.
 They underscore the urgent need for strategies that allow museums to address contentious issues in ways that build, maintain, and restore trust between staff and leaders.

-In response to this need, we’ve launched a new project called Cultures of Trust.
+In response to this need, we launched a project called Cultures of Trust.
 The project is supported by the Innovation Resource Center for Human Resources, and is guided by the following question:

 What are the interactions around contentious issues that facilitate, sustain, or detract from trust between museum leaders and museum staff?